roman/Haskell-capataz/docs/tutorial.md

 ## Example 1 - Running program without supervision

-The way we implement a concurrent application using the previous functions would be something like the following:
+Once we have the API that spawns Unix processes, we implement a concurrent application that generates Haskell threads and calls this API; we build each thread using the standard [async](https://hackage.haskell.org/package/async) package:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}